-Where the material on which marking shall be put is too hard or marking on the item may affect safe operation, marking shall be put on a plate, disc, etc made of acceptable material and permanently fixed to the item.
+Where marking on the item may affect safe operation, marking shall be put on a plate, disc, etc. made of acceptable material and permanently fixed to the item.

 11.2.9 If the size of marking according to 11.2.3.1 is too big, information on intermediate values of the safe working load of the crane may be reduced on agreement with the Surveyor.